CassieMarie0728/my-awesomeness/README.md

 - [AmanNegi/Copyable](https://github.com/AmanNegi/Copyable) - A Flutter Application that helps you save and copy text in a click.
 The app is available on Android & Web, so save at one platform and access everywhere.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
-- [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI that sees your screen, listens to your conversations and tells you what to do
 - [GitJournal/GitJournal](https://github.com/GitJournal/GitJournal) - Mobile first Note Taking integrated with Git
 - [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) - Get Android app updates straight from the source.
 - [JHubi1/ollama-app](https://github.com/JHubi1/ollama-app) - A modern and easy-to-use client for Ollama